balOS/quartz/content/C- Current tools do not support flexible exploration and refactoring of structures as they inevitably evolve.md

 ---
-title: "C- Current tools do not support flexible exploration and refactoring of structures as they inevitably evolve"
+title: C- Current tools do not support flexible exploration and refactoring of structures as they inevitably evolve
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---

 Authored By:: [[P- Rob Haisfield]]